Chart Color Schemes

 Youngtown - Relbia faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 19.6%, significantly lower than Australia's average of 30.4%.
-Bachelor degrees are the most common at 13.7%, followed by postgraduate qualifications (3.9%) and graduate diplomas (2.0%).
-Vocational credentials are prominent, with 36.9% of residents aged 15+ holding them - advanced diplomas at 9.1% and certificates at 27.8%.
-A total of 24.1% of the population is actively pursuing formal education, including 9.8% in primary, 6.6% in secondary, and 3.0% in tertiary education.
+The area's university qualification rate is 19.6%, significantly lower than the Australian average of 30.4%.
+Bachelor degrees are most common at 13.7%, followed by postgraduate qualifications (3.9%) and graduate diplomas (2.0%).
+Vocational credentials are prevalent, with 36.9% of residents aged 15+ holding such qualifications - advanced diplomas at 9.1% and certificates at 27.8%.
+A total of 24.1% of the population is actively engaged in formal education, including 9.8% in primary, 6.6% in secondary, and 3.0% in tertiary education.

 Frequently Asked Questions - Education